I Survived a Japanese Game Show: Format

 In the final phase of the competition, teams are dissolved and the remaining contestants compete in challenges as individuals, with the last-placed contestant facing elimination.
-The final two competed in one final challenge, dubbed Super Majide!, which comprises various elements combined from past challenges for the season, and the winner of the final challenge is named the season's winner and won $250,000 (¥25 million) cash prize.
+The final two competed in one final challenge, dubbed Super Majide!, which comprises various elements combined from past challenges for the season, and the winner of the final challenge is named the season's winner and wins $250,000 (¥25 million) cash prize.
 The winner is also greeted by the same "sayonara mob" dressed in white suits, known as the "omedeto mob" ("congratulations mob") (優勝者決定).

-The series followed not only the Majide competition, but also the contestants' activities backstage and outside the game show in reality style.
+The series followed not only the Majide competition but also the contestants' activities backstage and outside the game show in reality style.
 The contestants lived in a house together in the suburb of Kasai, with a Mama-san (Kozue Saito), who generally expects the contestants to live in line with Japanese culture and customs.
 In season 2, they live in the Majide Guest House with Mama-san.

 The host of season one was Japanese-American Tony Sano, who commented, "It's going to be like nothing American audiences have seen on network television."
 Episodes are narrated by Robert Cait.

 The show was produced by A. Smith & Co.
 Productions (the producers of Gordon Ramsay's Hell's Kitchen and Kitchen Nightmares in the USA) with Arthur Smith, Kent Weed of A. Smith and Co. and Tim Cresenti of Small World International Format Television as executive producers and Weed directing, and is distributed by Disney/ABC's Greengrass Productions division.
-The format was created by Danish producers Karsten Bartholin and David Sidebotham for Babyfoot ApS, and was originally titled Big in Japan.
+The format was created by Danish producers Karsten Bartholin and David Sidebotham for Babyfoot ApS and was originally titled Big in Japan.

 Majide

-Majide (which is Japanese slang for "Seriously?!"), the show-within-the-show, was not an actual Japanese game show, but was intended to resemble a Japanese game show.
+Majide (which is Japanese slang for "Seriously?!"), the show-within-the-show was not an actual Japanese game show but was intended to resemble a Japanese game show.
 The American producers watched hours of Japanese game shows, took the most common elements and created all of the games, with help from producers in Japan, who also produced the game segments at Toho Studios.
-In contrast to many American game shows, which are usually based on either trivia (such as Who Wants to Be a Millionaire or Jeopardy!), mental skill (Wheel of Fortune), celebrity interaction (Match Game or The $100,000 Pyramid), or even dumb luck (Let's Make a Deal), Japanese game shows such as Takeshi's Castle and Sasuke tend to be more physically oriented; I Survived a Japanese Game Show uses the Japanese show Majide as its source for challenges, while the reality show format used a strategy base for whom to eliminate and whom to keep, in the tradition of Big Brother and Survivor.
+In contrast to many American game shows, which are usually based on either trivia (such as Who Wants to Be a Millionaire? or Jeopardy!), mental skill (Wheel of Fortune), celebrity interaction (Match Game or The $100,000 Pyramid), or luck (Let's Make a Deal), Japanese game shows such as Takeshi's Castle and Sasuke tend to be more physically oriented; I Survived a Japanese Game Show uses the Japanese show Majide as its source for challenges, while the reality show format used a strategy base for whom to eliminate and whom to keep, in the tradition of Big Brother and Survivor.

 Majide is hosted by Rome Kanda and judged by Masahiro Hurugori, known on the show as Judge Bobu (Bob).
 Kanda has translated "Majide" (マジで) as "You've got to be crazy!", or simply as "seriously!?".